-Julia Potter is the Director of Educational Partnerships Development & Special University Projects at California State University, Northridge (CSUN).
-Her responsibilities include a wide-range of external relations activities including establishing university-wide partnerships with businesses and industries for contracted applied research and customized workforce development programs, developing relationships for grants and sponsored programs and fostering regional economic and community development initiatives.
-She serves as the point-of-contact for CSUN’s Elevate Campaign, a business development strategy conceived by campus leadership when state funding was significantly reduced.
-She is a key stakeholder in the CSUN Innovates! initiative, leading the CSUN Innovates!
+Julia recently retired from her 14-year career at California State University, Northridge (CSUN).
+During her tenure at CSUN, Julia served in several roles.
+At the time of her retirement in December 2020, Julia was the Director of Educational Partnerships Development & Special University Projects for the University.
+Her responsibilities included a wide range of external-relations activities including establishing university-wide partnerships with businesses and industries for contracted applied research and customized workforce-development programs, developing relationships for grants and sponsored programs and fostering regional economic and community development initiatives.
+She served as the point-of-contact for CSUN’s Elevate Campaign, a business-development strategy conceived by campus leadership when state funding was significantly reduced.
+She was a key stakeholder in the CSUN Innovates! initiative, leading the CSUN Innovates!
 Interest Group (115+ members) and serving on the CSUN Innovates!
 Executive Steering Committee.

-Julia serves as the campus Guide for the CSU5, an alliance of the five California State Universities in Los Angeles County.
-Together, the CSU5 campuses are working across institutional lines to provide enhanced educational and research opportunities as well as to be a catalyst for new models and standards for how higher education can and should play a significant role in economic and community development.
+Julia also served as the campus Guide for the CSU5, an alliance of the five California State Universities in Los Angeles County.
+Together, the CSU5 campuses are working across institutional lines to provide enhanced educational and research opportunities, as well as to be a catalyst for new models and standards for how higher education can and should play a significant role in economic and community development.

-Julia serves as the campus designee for the Association of Public and Land-grant Universities (APLU) Commission on Economic and Community Engagement (CECE).
+Julia’s work in establishing and sustaining strategic external partnerships for CSUN included work with regional and national professional organizations.
+Julia’s external relations work for CSUN included serving as the campus designee for the Association of Public and Land-grant Universities (APLU) Commission on Economic and Community Engagement (CECE).
 In 2018, CSUN received the APLU CECE Innovation and Economic Prosperity University (IEP) designation and Julia was a key contributor to that successful effort.
-Additionally, in 2018, she was appointed to a two-year term of service as one of two Los Angeles County representatives for the 10-county AMP SoCal partnership created by the Federal I.M.C.P. designation awarded to the region to advance manufacturing in Southern California.
+In 2018, she was appointed to a two-year term of service as one of two Los Angeles County representatives for the 10-county AMP SoCal partnership created by the Federal I.M.C.P. designation awarded to the region to advance manufacturing in Southern California.

-Before launching her career at CSUN, Julia worked in the private sector doing business development and stockholder relations for a privately held company as well as in the non-profit sector as a fundraiser.
+Julia Potter launched Potter Enterprises, a consultancy firm, in January 2021.
+Before launching her career at CSUN and then forming Potter Enterprises, Julia worked in the private sector doing business development and stockholder relations for a privately held company, as well as in the non-profit sector as a fundraiser.